View some of Coordinated Care's benefits below. Click here to view a complete list of benefits available.

 Pregnancy & Newborn Services

 Start Smart for Your Baby (Start Smart) is our special program for women who are pregnant.
 We want to help you take care of yourself and your child throughout your pregnancy.
-Information will be given by mail and telephone.
+Information is given by mail and telephone.
 Our Start Smart staff can answer questions and give you support if you are having a problem.
 We can even arrange for a home visit, if needed.

 You will receive a free car seat if you submit the form at least six weeks before your due date.